Highland Community College (Kansas): 1870–1875

-1880-1885
+1880–1885

 In 1882 Presbyterians once again demanded the college be moved to a more central location and then the synod voted to found College of Emporia.
-Emporia was chosen because the town had agreed to donate 38 acres and 35k dollars.
+Emporia was chosen because the town had agreed to donate 38 acres and $35,000.
 After the founding of Emporia University many Presbyterians wanted to gut and liquidate Highland University to help support the newly founded university.
 The people of highland refused, and the board of trustees agreed to try and keep Highland universities doors open without the support of the synod.
-After the decision was made to keep the university open without the support of the synod it was determined that expenses would need to be cut to keep the college open. one of the expenses was Rev. Cruikshank's salary, after learning about the pay cut, he would have to endure he resigned and then found a teaching job at Emporia.
+After the decision was made to keep the university open without the support of the synod it was determined that expenses would need to be cut to keep the college open.
+One of the expenses was Cruikshank's salary, after learning about the pay cut, he would have to endure he resigned and then found a teaching job at Emporia.

 In 1882 H.D.
 McCarty was chosen as president.
 McCarty was known as one of the most known educators in Kansas as he was founder and president of the Kansas state teacher's association from 1870 to 1874 as well as the president of the shuttered Kansas state Concordia Normal School in 1875.
 Mcarty began teaching at Highland University in 1879 and acted as president from 1882 to 1885.
 During McCarty's presidency the university was very near bankruptcy without synod support.
 Financial support was hard to come by as it seemed as if everyone had lost faith in the floundering university.
-Staff during this time went months without pay and attendance plunged dropping from 19 college students and 88 academy students to 5 and 42 respectfully from the 81-85 years.
-The saving grace to this rocky financial situation was the fact that the highland grade school was crowded. the overcrowded school allowed for the university to reintroduce elementary classes once again and get some financial relief in the form of tuition.
+Staff during this time went months without pay and attendance plunged dropping from 19 college students and 88 academy students to 5 and 42 respectfully from the 81–85 years.
+The saving grace to this rocky financial situation was that the highland grade school was crowded. the overcrowded school allowed for the university to reintroduce elementary classes once again and get some financial relief in the form of tuition.

 J.P Johnson the board of trustee's head resigned on commencement day 1885 along with H.D.
 Mcarty.
-Apon Johnsons resignation he offered $10,000 dollars to the college if supporters could rally enough funds to match his donation.
-The new president Rev. Duncan Brown raised enough funds to match the donation securing the endowment fund of $20,000.
+Upon Johnson's resignation he offered $10,000 to the college if supporters could rally enough funds to match his donation.
+The new president, Duncan Brown, raised enough funds to match the donation securing the endowment fund of $20,000.
 Johnson stipulated that the funds must be used as an investment and that the interest be used to pay salaries or be given back to the donors.